animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### Psychosis, and Rochester General Hospital (RGH)

+It was literally a wind that pushed me into the woods.

 About 5 - 8 months after the hair loss, on Christmas Eve, 2018, I had a psychotic episode (no prior history, not even of mania) that was diagnosed as a "manic episode" (but in my "opinion," by an ordinary psychiatric definition, was "psychotic" since the two days of it prior to the hospitalization involved:

 - God telling me "He" was going to kill my mom if I didn’t circumcise myself;